-- Rockfish Aka Striped Bass – 4 heaviest fish may be eligible for prizes
+Rockfish (aka Striped Bass) – 3 Longest fish may be eligible for prizes

-- Grand Slam – Heaviest stringer of 3 unique bay sport fish species such as, but not limited to: Rockfish, Perch, Bluefish, Toadfish, Pickerel, Red Drum, Black Drum, Cobia, Tautog, Speckled Trout, Croaker, Flounder and Spadefish.
-Non-sport fish bay species, such as Menhaden, Spot, Clam, Eel, Crab, etc. are not eligible.
+Grand Slam – Heaviest stringer of 3 unique bay sport fish species (explicitly excluding Rockfish) such as, but not limited to: Perch, Bluefish, Catfish, Toadfish, Pickerel, Red Drum, Black Drum, Cobia, Tautog, Speckled Trout, Croaker, Flounder and Spadefish.
+Non-sport fish bay species, such as Menhaden, Spot, Clam, Eel, Crab, etc. are NOT eligible.
 Tournament officials reserve the right to disqualify any fish that they deem is not a true bay sport fish.

-- It is the responsibility of the angler to present their Grand Slam to tournament officials at the time of registration and again at the weigh-in.
+It is the responsibility of the angler to present their Grand Slam, Perch stringer, or Invasive Species stringer to tournament officials at the time of check-in at the South Annapolis Yacht Center prior to the Shore Party.
 The 3 Bay Species will NOT be weighed if not presented as a possible Grand Slam to tournament officials.
-Please see section 7

 All legal forms of fishing (hook and line only) are allowed, including chumming, trolling, live lining, etc.